 This article walks you through using our Screens feature to connect Chrome OS devices to Geckoboard.
-This includes our recommended device; the ASUS Chromebit.
+This includes our recommended device: the ASUS Chromebit.

-If you have a non Chrome OS device, want to power two screens using the same Chrome OS device or want to use your Chrome OS device for more than Geckoboard, you should follow our general set-up instructions instead.
+Important note: If you have a non Chrome OS device, want to power two screens using the same Chrome OS device or want to use your Chrome OS device for more than Geckoboard, you should follow our general set-up instructions instead.

 One of the main reasons we recommend Chrome OS is the ability to use its Kiosk mode to launch your dashboard as soon as the device starts.
 This allows Geckoboard to relaunch automatically, without anyone having to intervene, should the computer reboot or lose power.

-Kiosk mode can only be enabled when setting up a Chrome device for the first time, so if you’ve previously set up your device you will first need to Powerwash it.
-To do this press Ctrl + Alt + Shift + R and follow the instructions.
+Kiosk mode can only be enabled when setting up a Chrome device for the first time.
+So if you’ve previously set up your device, you will first need to Powerwash it.
+To do this, press

 Warning: this will erase all data and restart setup.

-- After booting your device set the language, keyboard, and connect to WiFi.
+- After booting your device, set the language, keyboard, and connect to WiFi.

-- Before signing in, Press Ctrl + Alt + K first and click Enable.
-If you miss this step you will have to powerwash your device and rerun this set-up process.
+Note: If you miss this step you will have to Powerwash your device and re-run this set-up process.

 - Sign in using your Google account.

-- Search for the Geckoboard extension and install it.
+- Search for the Geckoboard extension, and install it.

 - In Chrome, open a new tab and type

-- Tick "Developer" mode
+- Tick Developer mode.

 - In the list, locate the Geckoboard App ID (

 - Click Manage kiosk applications.

-- In the "Add kiosk application" field, paste the application ID from the clipboard and press "Add".
+- In the Add kiosk application field, paste the application ID from the clipboard and press Add.

-- Now, hover over the item titled “Geckoboard” and click on "Set to auto-launch".
+- Now, hover over the item titled Geckoboard and click on Set to auto-launch.

-- Do not check “Permanently keep this device in kiosk mode” - it’s not necessary and will prevent you from being able to use your Chrome device for other purposes.
+Note: Don't check Permanently keep this device in kiosk mode.
+It’s not necessary and will prevent you from being able to use your Chrome device for other purposes.

 - Restart the device, and the kiosk will be launched.
 The first time you do this you will need to confirm the automatic start of the kiosk.

 Note: If you need to stop Geckoboard automatically booting in Kiosk mode press

-On your regular computer, log in to Geckoboard and click “Screens”.
+- On your regular computer, log in to Geckoboard and click Screens.

 - The screen is now connected and should be displaying the dashboard you’re currently on.
-To change which dashboard or dashboard loop is displayed or to connect more devices click “Screens”.
+To change which dashboard or dashboard loop is displayed or to connect more devices, click Screens.